Amaimersion/yandex-disk-telegram-bot/README.md

 ## Deployment

 Regardless of any platform you choose for hosting, it is recommend to manually configure number of workers, number of workers connections and number of threads for both `gunicorn` and `nginx`.

+### Before

+It is recommend to run linters with `./scripts/linters/all.sh` before deployment and resolve all errors and warnings.

 ### Heroku